davidebbo/davidebbo.github.io/_posts/2015-05-20-scheduled-webjob.markdown

 tags: [Azure,WebApps,WebJobs,Scheduler]
 ---

+**Update 9/3/2015: there is now a simpler way to associate a schedule with a WebJob.
+Please see [this post](http://blog.amitapple.com/post/2015/06/scheduling-azure-webjobs) for details.**

 Creating an Azure WebJob that runs on a schedule is a topic that can be a bit confusing.
 The most important thing to understand about it is that it involves two very separate components:

 1. You have a **triggered WebJob** published to a Web App.
 This WebJob exposes a private endpoint that allows is to get triggered.
 The WebJob knows nothing about who is doing the firing, and whether a scheduler is involved.